 What are the General Pros and Cons if I Work Overtime?

 Picking up a few overtime shifts can have some excellent benefits for your wallet.
 But, if you don’t maintain a healthy work-life balance, you could end up facing a great deal of stress.
 Before you commit to working weekends or additional hours for more money, make sure you’re well aware of the pros and cons.
-And make sure you’ve considered all of your options, including no-credit-check loans for borrowers with low credit scores.
+And make sure you’ve considered all of your options, including no credit check loans for borrowers with low credit scores.

 Pros of Working Overtime

 Working a few additional hours a week could be a great way to earn extra money.
 When you have a bit of bonus income coming in each paycheck, you may find it’s easier to stay on top of your finances or meet your financial goals.
+According to the U.S. Bureau of Labor Statistics, the average amount of overtime worked by people in the manufacturing, durable, and non-durable goods industries is about three hours a week.2

 For example, if you spend just a few hours working overtime here and there during the week, you could end up boosting your income by a few hundred dollars every month.
 This could be a great way to start building an emergency fund!